priyanshsx/tick-inspector/README.md

 A standalone Python CLI application designed to audit historical financial market data for structural integrity and mathematical accuracy.
 Tick Inspector acts as a quality assurance layer, ensuring data is clean before being fed into algorithmic trading models or backtesting engines.

+Looking to download crypto data?
+You can do it from Yahoo Finance using my script [here](https://github.com/priyanshsx/learning-python/tree/main/ohlcv_downloader)!

 ## Features

 * **Fail-Safe File Loading:** Uses infinite loop and `try/except` logic to prevent crashes from typos when users input file paths.